Reds vs. White Sox Player Props Betting Odds

-Player prop betting options for Jonathan India, Andrew Vaughn and others are available in the Cincinnati Reds-Chicago White Sox matchup at Great American Ball Park on Saturday, starting at 6:40 PM ET.
+Player prop bet odds for Jonathan India, Luis Robert and others are listed when the Cincinnati Reds host the Chicago White Sox at Great American Ball Park on Sunday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!